nus-cs2103-AY2324S2/ip/docs/README.md

 ### Tagging tasks

 Tasks can be tagged with a keyword.
-The tag must be alphanumeric.
+The tag must be alphanumeric without spaces.

 Format: `tag <task number> <tag>`